What’s up, Today we’re going to do the ultimate iPhone wireless charging test.

 So we can use those numbers.
 If you have a 10 are all of these phones are currently drained at zero percent.
-And I’m going to put these on a wireless chargers and start the timer now.
+And I’m going to put these on wireless chargers and start the timer now.
 He usually takes a little while to get these up and running during this test.

 I wanted to make sure that the phones were on.
 All of them were connected to Wi-Fi.
-All have SIM cards inside of them and also getting notifications because this is how we charge phones in the real world.
+All have SIM cards inside of them and getting notifications because this is how we charge phones in the real world.

 And just like that, you’re topping up.
 Which is perfect for the bedside overnight with some air pods on the second side.

-The stand is nice for desk setups and I like this one with two USP ports on the back so I can charge other devices at the same time.
+The stand is nice for desk setups I like this one with two USP ports on the back so I can charge other devices at the same time.

 If you don’t use an iPhone, that’s OK too.
-These chargers are compatible with Android phones as well.
+These chargers are compatible with Android phones well.
 So I’ll leave a link down below for you if you’re interested.

 We have 16 percent on the iPhone 11 pro max.
 So I’m wondering how long this will take to fully charge the iPhone 11 pro has 19 percent and the iPhone 11 is now up to 16 percent.

-Twenty nine percent on the iPhone 11 pro max.
-IPhone 11 pro at 34 percent.
+29 percent on the iPhone 11 pro max.
+IPhone 11 pros at 34 percent.

-Two hours and 30 minutes in 88 percent still on the iPhone s.
+2 hours and 30 minutes in 88 percent still on the iPhone s.
 E. So that to our estimate that I had was totally wrong.

-So this is very weird, but interesting.
+So this is very weird but interesting.
 Three hours in, we have 98 percent on the iPhone, Essy.

 So we can put this to the side now at about three hours and 32 minutes.

-The iPhone eleven finishes to 100 percent.
-This is actually not too bad for the size of the battery in comparison to the s.
+The iPhone 11 finishes at 100 percent.
+This is not too bad for the size of the battery in comparison to the s.
 E.C.
-Three hours and 43 minutes later, the iPhone 11 pro finishes to 100 percent charge that I checked back at four hours.
+3 hours and 43 minutes later, the iPhone 11 pro finishes to 100 percent charge that I checked back at 4 hours.